Basketball Champions League rankings: Top leagues by period

 The following data indicates the three top-ranked leagues in each three-year period.

 The table shows the ranking of nations with respect to the total number of years in the top three of the rankings:

 Club ranking

 The club coefficient is either the sum of the points earned by the club in the Basketball Champions League over the previous three seasons.
 This ranking is used by the BCL to determine a club's seeding in club competition draws.

 Current ranking

-The top 25 clubs as of June 2022 are as follows:
+The top 25 clubs as of October 2025 are as follows:

 Top club by period

 The following data indicate the top-ranked clubs in each 3-year period.

-Top-rated clubs listed by number of times they were top-ranked over a 3-year period: